miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

-see abstract text file repo -> encodes the behaviour of when to load/save file one underscore -> protected abstract = should not be instantiated. we use it to figure out when save_file, load_file must be callsed
+see abstract text file repo -> encodes the behaviour of when to load/save file one underscore -> protected abstract = should not be instantiated. we use it to figure out when save_file, load_file must be called